Back To Search Results

 Simple myopia can be satisfactorily corrected using refractive lenses (contact lenses, spectacles) or refractive surgery.
 Incentives to encourage outdoor play among children may help prevent myopia progression.
 Other methods include specialized contact lenses and low-dose topical atropine.[18]
 However, no proven therapy can reverse or halt the progressive retinal atrophy associated with pathological myopia.

-The mainstay treatment of myopic CNV is anti-vascular endothelial growth factors (anti-VEGF) intravitreal injections.
-Large, randomized control trials have demonstrated superior visual and anatomical outcomes with anti-VEGF therapy compared to photodynamic therapy or control.[19][20]
+The mainstay treatment of myopic CNV is anti-vascular endothelial growth factors (VEGF) intravitreal injections.
+Results from large, randomized control trials have demonstrated superior visual and anatomical outcomes with anti-VEGF therapy compared to photodynamic therapy or control.[19][20]
 Fewer treatments with anti-VEGF therapy are needed for disease control compared with other subtypes of CNV (age-related macular degeneration).[19](A1)

 Differential Diagnosis